chetmurthy/pa_ppx/README.md

 There are a bunch of findlib packages.
 Maybe too many and too confusing, I can't tell.
-But the general idea is that for each reweriter or group of rewriters, there are two packages:
+But the general idea is that for each rewriter or group of rewriters, there are two packages:

 1. the package for loading into the toplevel or linking into a commandline tool, viz. `pa_ppx.deriving.plugins.show`
 2. the package for adding to camlp5 during preprocessing, viz. `pa_ppx.deriving.plugins.show.syntax`